starship/starship/docs/de-DE/config/README.md

 ## NodeJS

-The `nodejs` module shows the currently installed version of NodeJS.
+Das `nodejs`-Modul zeigt die aktuell installierte Version von NodeJS.
 By default the module will be shown if any of the following conditions are met:

 - Das aktuelle Verzeichnis enthält eine `package.json`-Datei
 - The current directory contains a `.node-version` file